aws-samples/mlops-pipeline-prestodb/blog_post.md

         SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html).
         Here, we use the [Scikit Learn
         Estimator](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html)
-        from the SageMaker SDK and the `RandomForestClassifier` to train the ML model for our binary classification use case.
-The [HyperparameterTuner](https://sagemaker.readthedocs.io/en/stable/api/training/tuner.html)
+        from the SageMaker SDK to handle end-to-end training and deployment of custom Scikit-learn code.
+We use the `RandomForestClassifier` to train the ML model for our binary classification use case.
+The
-        class is used for running automatic model tuning to determine the set of hyperparameters that provide the best performance based on a given metric threshold (for example, maximizing the AUC metric).
+        [HyperparameterTuner](https://sagemaker.readthedocs.io/en/stable/api/training/tuner.html)

-        -   In the code below, we first use the `sklearn_estimator` object with parameters that are configured in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml) and uses this [training script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/training.py) to train the ML model.
-This step accesses the `train`, `test` and `validation` files that are created as a part of the previous data preprocessing step and is used in the step
+        class is used for running automatic model tuning to determine the set of hyperparameters that provide the best performance based on a user-defined metric threshold (for example, maximizing the AUC metric).

-            below:
+        -   In the code below, we use the `sklearn_estimator` object with parameters that are configured in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml) and use a [training script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/training.py) to train the ML model.
+This step accesses the `train`, `test` and `validation` files that are created as a part of the previous data preprocessing step:

             ``` python
             # declare a tuning step to use the train and test data to tune the ML model using the `HyperparameterTuner` declared above